drausin/libri/deploy/cloud/README.md

 ## Planning

-To see what would be created upon spinning up a cluster called `my-cluster`, use
+To see what would be created upon spinning up a cluster called `my-test-cluster`, use

-    go run cluster.go plan -d /path/to/my-test-cluster-dir
+    go run cluster.go plan -d ${CLUSTERS_DIR}/my-test-cluster

 If your cluster is hosted on GCP, you should first see Terraform plans and then planned dry run Kubernetes resources.
 Minikube clusters have no Terraform component.